Labor force in the United States: Men

 The aging in the U.S. population also explained the decrease in Men LFP.
-The median age of males increased from 34 years old to 37.2 years old.
-In addition, the baby boomer was raised, which meant more people over 65 years old, and fewer people in labor age.
-According to the 2020 Current Population Survey, most men reported that they could not work due to higher education, illness, or disability.
-However, this is a self-report.
-Regarding the Social Security Disability Program, there was 35% of recipients responded that their disability due to mental health disorder.
+The median age of males increased from 34 years old to 37.2 years old with more people over 65 years old and fewer people of labor age.
+According to the 2020 Current Population Survey, most men who were out of the labor force self-reported they could not work due to illness, disability, or due to attending higher education.
+Regarding the Social Security Disability Program, 35% of recipients responded their disability was due to mental health disorder.
 Another 30% responded their disability correlated to musculoskeletal disorders, many of which are due to obesity.

-The men's LFPR tends to increase further after COVID-19.
-Experts said that many reasons could lead to these results.
-People the age about to retire would like to bed earlier; even though they are healthy, they would prefer to spend their time on family, hobbies, or voluntary.
-In addition, COVID-19 created a threat to most people, especially those who had a problem with their health before.
-Another reason is that many companies are trying to move their plant to different countries, which could cut companies' costs and benefits.
-According to ScienceAdvances, more than half of men in their 30s have a criminal arrest history.
-This is another reason why the men's nonparticipation rate increases.
+Both men's and women's LFP rate increased after COVID-19.
+According to Science Advances, more than half of unemployed men in their 30s have a criminal arrest history.

 Historical Trends

 According to the U.S. Bureau of Labor Statistics:

 Race and the U.S. Labor Force

 Occupation

 According to the US Bureau of Labor Statistics, as of 2019 Asians are most likely to hold a management position, while Hispanics or Latinos are most likely to hold a job in the service sector.

 According to the U.S Bureau of Labor Statistics, male LFP decreased and has continued decreasing since 1950 with 86.4%, 79.7% in 1970, 76.4% in 1990, and 73.3% in 2005.
 Experts predict that this decrease could remain and become higher over the years because of different policies such as the Social Security Act (1960).
 In addition, a decline in male education participation, age of marriage, the rise of substance abuse, and addiction to video gaming could lead to the decrease in male LFP.
 This decrease in male labor force participation rate was probably from the benefit of disability insurance, especially in the group of less-educated men.